SIM card sizes: Standard, Micro, Nano and eSim explained

 The evolution of the SIM Card: why have SIM cards shrunk?

-The very first “SIM Cards” were created in 1991, and were the same size as a standard credit card, at around 85.60 mm × 53.98 mm × 0.76 mm.
-Like many components of phones at the time, these cards were much chunkier, which is why the phones were used in the 90s were quite large.
+The very first SIM cards were created in 1991, and were the same size as a standard credit card, at around 85.60 mm × 53.98 mm × 0.76 mm.
+Like many components of phones at the time, these cards were much chunkier, which is in part why the phones people used in the 90s were quite large.

 The different SIM card sizes

-- Mini SIM (Standard SIM): The Mini SIM or standard SIM was the next iteration of the SIM card, and is still used in some “tough phones” today.
+• Mini SIM (Standard SIM): The Mini SIM or Standard SIM was the next iteration of the SIM card, and is still used in some “tough phones” today.

-- The Micro-SIM: The Micro SIM was introduced in 2003, intended for lightweight smartphones.
+• The Micro SIM: The Micro SIM was introduced in 2003, intended for lightweight smartphones.

 Physical dimensions for each SIM card size listed